15 Beautiful Portuguese Phrases, Words, and Sayings

 Beautiful Portuguese Phrases

-A ausência aumenta o carinho. – Absence makes the heart grow fonder.
+“A ausência aumenta o carinho.” – Absence makes the heart grow fonder.

-two white swan on body of water
+two white swans on water

-Eu sinto saudade de você. – I miss you.
+“Eu sinto saudade de você.” – I miss you.

-woman on bike reaching for man's hand behind her also on bike
+woman on bike reaching for man’s hand

-Eu te amo. – I love you.
+“Eu te amo.” – I love you.

-In Portugal, one would say, “Eu amo-te” (informal) or “Eu amo-o” (formal, to a male), or “Eu amo-a (formal, to a female).
+In Portugal, one would say “Eu amo-te” (informal) or “Eu amo-o” / “Eu amo-a” (formal).

-Muito prazer em conhecê-lo. – Nice to meet you.
+“Muito prazer em conhecê-lo.” – Nice to meet you.

-Você vive em meu coração. – You live in my heart.
+“Você vive em meu coração.” – You live in my heart.

-A beleza está nos olhos de quem vê. – Beauty is in the eye of the beholder.
+“A beleza está nos olhos de quem vê.” – Beauty is in the eye of the beholder.

 green leaf photography

-Beautiful Portuguese sayings:
+Beautiful Portuguese Sayings

-Bom Dia. – Good day.
+“Bom dia.” – Good day.

-white flower graphic wallpaper
+white flower wallpaper

-Descascar o abacaxi. – To peel the pineapple.
+“Descascar o abacaxi.” – To peel the pineapple.

-Quem não arrisca, não petisca. – Who doesn’t risk, doesn’t get a bite.
+“Quem não arrisca, não petisca.” – Who does not risk does not get a bite.

-Onde há vontade, há um caminho. – Where there is a will, there is a way.
+“Onde há vontade, há um caminho.” – Where there is a will, there is a way.

 empty gray concrete road between trees during daytime